Fear to lose

 - Trade small till you have consistency for at least 6 months

 Starting a business can be very expensive.
 Very risky.
 Very scary.
 Maybe I did it wrong, maybe I was just poor, a dreamer, but the first businesses I started, took everything I had to start it.
 I got $150K in debt and put everything on the line including my house.
-For the first year, it was just straight survival mode.
-If you are fortunate enough to make it past the first year you’re doing better than 90% of the people that try (sound familiar?).
-Year 2-5 was still survival mode with the transition into growth mode.
-The plan was to reinvest every dime into growth with the big picture in mind.
-The home run coming somewhere after year 5.
+For the first year it was just straight survival mode.
+If your fortunate enough to make it past the first year your doing better than 90% of the people that try (sound familiar?).
+Year 2-5 was still survival mode with transition into growth mode.
+Plan was to reinvest every dime into growth with the big picture in mind.
+The homerun coming somewhere after year 5.

 I killed it in every way.
 I survived year 1.
 I stuck to the plan.
 I reinvested every dime into growth, and I mean every dime. revenue was doubling every year (so were expenses).
 175K yr 1, 350K yr 2, 790K yr 3, 1.8 mil yr 4.
 I was 30 years old with a thriving business, living the dream.